 The Secret Life of Bullies: Why They Do It—and How to Stop Them

 Why do some kids turn to bullying?
 The answer is simple: it solves their social problems.
 After all, it’s easier to bully somebody than to work things out, manage your emotions, and learn to solve problems.
-Bullying is the proverbial “easy way out,” and sadly, some kids take it.
+Bullying is the easy way out and, sadly, some kids take it.

-Aggression can either take the forms of violence or emotional abuse.
-I’ve seen many families that operate this way.
-I’m not just talking about the adults in the family, either—there are countless children who throw tantrums for the same reason: they’re saying, “Give me my way or face my behavior.”
+I’m not just talking about the adults in the family, either.
+There are countless children who throw tantrums for the same reason: they’re saying, “Give me my way or face my behavior.”
 And if you as a parent don’t start dealing with those tantrums early, your child may develop larger behavior problems as they grow older.

-Make no mistake, kids use bullying primarily to replace the social skills they’re supposed to develop in grade school, middle school and high school.
+But make no mistake, kids use bullying primarily to replace the social skills they’re supposed to develop in grade school, middle school, and high school.
 As children go through their developmental stages, they should be finding ways of working problems out and getting along with other people.
 This includes learning how to read social situations, make friends, and understand their social environment.

 Adolescents and Gang Mentality

 When we talk about adolescent bullying, we’re entering into another phenomenon altogether when compared with pre-teen bullies.
 The reality is that many adolescents in high school today are very abusive to each other.
 There are peer groups that will attack other kids verbally and emotionally, similar to a gang mentality.